IBC2019: Trends and Highlights

-We introduced the ClearCaster Pro at IBC, which can be integrated with Wowza Streaming Cloud or Wowza Streaming Engine for high-quality publishing from encode to distribution.
+We offer both Wowza Streaming Cloud and Wowza Streaming Engine, giving content distributors the flexibility to deploy their streaming infrastructure on premises or leverage a fully managed cloud soluiton.
 Our partnership with Fastly also helps accelerate the delivery of any stream rendition while giving our customers full control and visibility into services.

 Visibility is a key driver when it comes to end-to-end solutions.
 Siloed products and disjointed providers get in the way of data insights, giving broadcasters only one piece of the picture.
 Which brings us to our next point.

 Today’s viewer won’t let you know if video quality is lacking.
 They’ll just tune out.

 For that reason, streaming technology is moving toward the broadcast model of being able to display video and audio quality in real time.
 This means providing insight into both the live programming life cycle and the viewing experience itself.

 To answer this demand for demonstrable streaming quality, we had Wowza Insights on display at our booth during the Conference.
 Our data-first approach aims to reduce uncertainty in the viewer experience by giving organizations visibility into the entire workflow.
 From there, content distributors can inspect, interpret, predict, and prevent any issues — via both manual action and self-healing.

 More Realistic Expectations When It Comes to Latency

 Latency has been a hot topic for years.
 And while it continues to pique interest, IBC2019 attendees had much more realistic expectations about the challenges that come with low-latency streaming.